 The two main things to keep in mind when developing games for the TV screen are its nature as a shared display and the need to design your game for a landscape orientation.

 A living-room TV poses design challenges for multiplayer games, in that all players can see everything.
 This issue is especially relevant to games (such as card games or strategy games) that rely on each player’s possession of hidden information.

 Some mechanisms you can implement to address the problem of one player’s eavesdropping on another’s information are:

 A TV is always sideways: You can’t turn it, and there is no portrait orientation.
 Always design your TV games to be displayed in landscape mode.

-TVs don't have touch interfaces, so it's even more important to get your controls right and make sure that players find them intuitive and fun to use.
-The separation of controller from device also introduces some other issues to pay attention to, like keeping track of multiple players' controllers, and handling disconnects gracefully.
+TVs don't have touch interfaces, so it's even more important to get your controls right and make sure players find them intuitive and fun to use.
+Handling controllers also introduces some other issues to pay attention to, like keeping track of multiple controllers, and handling disconnects gracefully.